From the first moment when getting the diagnosis of type 2 diabetes all can be overwhelming and daunting.

 And the first question that comes to our mind is ‘What can I eat?’.
 At first for sure we are confused and not know much, but do not panic that is normal.
 After we deal with the diagnoses, we need to learn more about the type of diabetes.

-If someone is one of the many that just got their diagnoses, stay calm and learn here everything about diabetes and eating.
+If someone is one of the many that just got their diagnosis, stay calm and learn here everything about diabetes and eating.

 Here we will give the answer.
 The answer might surprise you because it is quite simple, we can eat everything.
 We are probably all surprised, but yes all types of foods are good to eat for people that have diabetes type 2.